brunohprada/mdl-for-draw.io/README.md

 However, the lack of a ubiquitous notation of understanding and adherence to ceremonies of agile design definitions, generates errors, rework, and significantly increases development time.
 And this was the fuel for the creation of a new, ubiquitous, MDA-oriented application designer framework that adheres to agility.

-For more information and how to use the model, we strongly encourage you to read the CDM documentation.
+For more information and how to use the model, we strongly encourage you to read the MDL documentation.
 [MDL Documentation](http://aboutmda.com/mdl.html#contextViews)

 ## About this project